 A student loan can be a good option for people who need to make smaller monthly payments, rather than in larger payments or all upfront.
 While federal student loans may not be available for every education program, many programs might still be able to accept private student loans.
 Depending on the products available for your program, you may have the choice of full deferral, interest-only deferral, or immediate full repayment.

 There are some things you’ll want to keep in mind before taking out a loan, though.
 Most come with an interest rate, which means you’ll ultimately pay more than the total tuition.
 And your credit will also be pulled for private loans, so your credit score may be impacted.
 Most private lenders pull credit upon application — however, Climb only does a hard pull after the loan is funded.
-This way, you’ll have the opportunity to apply with multiple co-borrowers to view your offers and get the best rate!
+This way, you’ll have the opportunity to apply with multiple co-borrowers to view your offers and compare rates!

 This option is best for students who would rather make the lowest possible monthly payments, even if it means paying more overall.

 Which one should I choose?

 First, talk to your school’s administrators to see what’s available for each program.
 It’s also a good idea to reach out to loan providers for their interest rates, fees, and term length options.
 Remember, asking questions is key when it comes to weighing a student loan vs. a payment plan.
 At the end of the day, the more you understand your current financial situation, and how the terms of each product will affect both, the better able you’ll be to make a sound decision for yourself!